ooddle

 Week 3

 • Track sleep.
-Most participants sleep noticeably better by week 3.
+Many participants sleep noticeably better by week 3.

 • Notice mood.
 Watch for the absence of low-grade dread you may not have realized was there.